Benwick921/dnscachepoisoning/README.md

 # DNS Cache Poisoning
-The script was made for a virtualized envirorment and it might not working out of the box!
+The script was made for a virtualized environment and it may not work out of the box!